 Other areas of teaching and research include:

-UW Bothell will host the Sally Ride Science Festival on Oct.
-4, 2014 on the UW Bothell campus.
-This event is held throughout the nation to get middle school girls underserved communities excited about science.
-About 600 girls are expected to attend the conference, which will be the first of its kind in the Pacific Northwest.
+UW Bothell is proud to host the Inspire STEM Festival, which encourages middle school girls from underserved communities to get excited about science.
+Hundreds of girls (and boys) typically attend the conference.
 Each festival features a talk by a woman astronaut; workshops for parents and teachers and a street fair with hands-on activities, booths, food and music.

 Dr. Carrie Tzou of the Education program studies how middle school science students living near the polluted Duwamish River can develop a sense of place and explore privilege, class and positioning in formal and informal environmental learning.

 Each year, a handful of students from the School of IAS spend several days in Washington, D.C. as part of the Human Rights Seminar, which is part of the UW Minor in Human Rights.
 Student choose in mid-September, students spend two full days on campus with local human rights scholars and practitioners before they head off to an intense week-long experience in Washington D.C., visiting the Pentagon, the State Department, embassies, think tanks, and international organizations advancing the cause of human rights.

 Professor and author Karam Dana, Ph.D. is the co-principal investigator of the Muslim American Public Opinion Survey (MAPOS), the largest survey of Muslims living in the United States.
 Troubled by rising Islamophobia and the lack of reliable information about American Muslims, Dana launched MAPOS in 2007 to study the patterns of social, civic, and political participation among Muslim Americans.
 "I believe that if people had research-backed information regarding Muslim political attitudes and trends, there would be less of a reason to question the loyalty of Muslim Americans" says Dana.